Minimum degrees for powers of paths and cycles: Introduction

 Recently there has been an interest in generalising the P\'osa-Seymour Conjecture.
 Allen, B\"ottcher and Hladk\'y~\cite{AllenBoettcherHladky} determined the exact minimum degree threshold for a large graph to contain the square of a cycle of a given length.
 Staden and Treglown~\cite{StadenTreglown} proved a degree sequence analogue for the square of a Hamiltonian cycle.
+Ebsen, Maesaka, Reiher, Schacht and Sch\"ulke~\cite{EbsenMaesakaReiherSchachtSchulke} showed that inseparable graphs which are sufficiently uniformly dense contain powers of Hamiltonian cycles.
+Recently, Lang and Sanhueza-Matamala~\cite{LangSanhueza-Matamala} introduced the concept of Hamilton frameworks and proved that robust aperiodic Hamilton frameworks contain powers of Hamiltonian cycles.
 There has also been related work in the hypergraph setting for tight cycles and tight components.
 R\"odl, Ruci\'nski and Szemer\'edi~\cite{RodlRucinskiSzemeredi} established the minimum codegree threshold for a tight Hamiltonian cycle in $k$-uniform hypergraphs.
 Allen, B\"ottcher, Cooley and Mycroft~\cite{AllenBoettcherCooleyMycroft} proved an asymptotically tight result on the minimum codegree threshold for a tight cycle of a given length in $k$-partite $k$-uniform hypergraphs.
 The problem of minimum codegree thresholds for tight components of a given size has also been studied by Georgakopoulos, Haslegrave and Montgomery~\cite{GeorgakopoulosHaslegraveMontgomery}.

-In this paper we are interested in exact minimum degree thresholds for the appearance of the $k^{th}$ power of a path $P_\ell^k$ and the $k^{th}$ power of a cycle $C_\ell^k$.
-One possible guess as to what minimum degree $\delta=\delta(G)$ will guarantee which length $\ell=\ell(n,\delta)$ of $k^{th}$ power of a path (or longest $k^{th}$ power of a cycle) is the following.
-Since the minimum degree threshold for the $k^{th}$ power of a \emph{Hamiltonian} cycle (or path) is roughly the same as that for a spanning $K_{k+1}$-factor, perhaps this remains true for smaller $\ell$.
+In this paper we are interested in exact minimum degree thresholds for the appearance of the $k$th power of a path $P_\ell^k$ and the $k$th power of a cycle $C_\ell^k$.
+One possible guess as to what minimum degree $\delta=\delta(G)$ will guarantee which length $\ell=\ell(n,\delta)$ of $k$th power of a path (or longest $k$th power of a cycle) is the following.
+Since the minimum degree threshold for the $k$th power of a \emph{Hamiltonian} cycle (or path) is roughly the same as that for a spanning $K_{k+1}$-factor, perhaps this remains true for smaller $\ell$.
 If this were true, it would mean that one could expect that $\ell(n,\delta)$ would be roughly $(k+1)(k\delta-(k-1)n)$.
 This is characterised by $(k+1)$-partite extremal examples, which are exemplified by the $k=3$ example in Figure~\ref{fig:partite-extremal}.

 However, this was shown not to give the correct answer by Allen, B\"ottcher and Hladk\'y~\cite{AllenBoettcherHladky}.
 For the case $k=2$ (see Theorem~\ref{thm:cycle-path-square}), they determined sharp thresholds attained by a family of extremal graphs which exhibit not a linear dependence between the length of the longest square of a path and the minimum degree, but rather piecewise linear dependence with jumps at certain points.
 In order to state the result of~\cite{AllenBoettcherHladky} as well as our result, we first introduce the following functions.
 Given positive integers $k,n,\delta$ with $\delta\in\left(\frac{(k-1)n}{k},n-1\right]$, we define